This Website

 • Review the result

-In any case, this workflow is so much better than my previous attempt at a static site generator.
+This workflow is so much better than my previous attempt at a static site generator.
 In fact, this is so easy, I can do it on my iPad.
 I can do it on my iPhone.
 I can do it on any web connected device, really.
 And with the draft pipeline, I still have a way to review the changes, though at a minute cost (S3 usage ain’t free).

 I’m using this website as an exercise in managing an online presence with automation and a simple workflow.
 As I work with AWS, Git, CI/CD technologies, and whatnot, this should help keep me up on how these things work, and there is room to evolve as needed.